Bangued Christian Hospital

-Bangued Christian Hospital is a private general hospital situated in the hillside of Casamata hills known as the Lorben's Hillside in Torrijos Street, Zone 5, Bangued, Abra, Philippines.
+Bangued Christian Hospital is a private general hospital situated in the hillside of Cassamata hills known as the Lorben's Hillside in Torrijos Street, Zone 5, Bangued, Abra, Philippines.
 Bangued Christian Hospital (abbreviated hereafter as BCH) was established in the year 1948, and grew under the contributions of Mennonite Disaster Service of the Mennonite Central Committee.
 The hospital is deeply rooted in the Anabaptist cause and it was once under the spiritual guidance of the United Church of Christ in the Philippines.
 BCH is one of the earliest and most respected hospital in Abra emphasizing Christian concern for its patients and employees.
 The hospital is widely known among Abrenian people as "Mission Hospital".